Asking why customer service is important is the same as asking why profits are important for any business.

 Don’t believe us yet?
 Take the likes of brands such as Amazon, Apple, Disney, or Starbucks that are known better for how they treat their customers rather than what they sell.

 But what happens to brands that succumb to poor customer service?

 According to a study by NewVoiceMedia, poor customer service is costing businesses more than $75 billion a year.
 But that’s not all.
 Around 39% of all the surveyed customers said they would never use the company again after just one poor customer service experience.

 No matter if you are a customer success manager at a Fortune 500 company or the CEO of a small startup, this blog will help you discover the 20 benefits of customer service.

 It’s time to leave mediocre customer service behind and delight customers!

 Why Customer Service Is Important for a Business

-Besides bolstering your business’s position in the market, unrivaled customer service brings many attention-grabbing benefits, and we are going to shed light on the top ones.
-Let’s get started:
+Besides bolstering your brand’s position in the market, unrivaled customer service brings many attention-grabbing benefits.
+Let’s look at the top reasons why customer service is important for any business today.

 1. Improves Customer Retention Rate